backstage-technical-services/website/contributing.md

 * Assisting with the administration of the various development tools
 * Helping keep the team sane

-These may not sound as sexy and coding a completely new area of the website, but they are actually just as important!
+These may not sound as sexy as coding a completely new area of the website, but they are actually just as important!

 ### How involved do I have to be?
 There's no required level of involvement - you can be involved as little as much as you want.